DHEERAP/PropertyRentingNew/README.md

+🏡 Full-Featured Property Listing App – Backend
-A full-featured Property Listing app Backend code where users can browse, post, and manage property listings for rent or sale.
-Includes user authentication, image uploads, post management, and a clean UI.
-Built with modern web technologies to deliver a fast and responsive experience across devices.
+A robust and scalable backend for a modern Property Listing platform that allows users to browse, post, and manage real estate listings for both rent and sale.
+Built with clean architecture and modern technologies to ensure fast performance, secure operations, and mobile responsiveness.

+✨ Key Features:
+1. User Authentication & Authorization
+2. Secure registration, login, and session management
+3. Role-based access (e.g., admin, authenticated users)

+#### Property Listings

+1. Users can create, update, delete, and manage their listings
+2. Listings include details like title, price, location, amenities, tags, images, and more
+3. Listings categorized by sale or rent
+4. Property Browsing
+5. Search and filter properties by location, price, type, and tags
+6. View detailed property pages with descriptions, ratings, and amenities

+### Favorites System

+1. Every user can add any property to their favorites for quick access later
+2. View and manage your list of favorite properties
+3. Property Recommendations
+4. Authenticated users can recommend properties to other registered users
+5. Recommendations stored and visible in the recipient’s dashboard

 # Property Listing  Backend API